top of page

 • Payment Card Security Assessment: This comprehensive assessment evaluates PCI DSS compliance within the retail payment environment.
 It analyzes payment card data storage, processing, and transmission procedures, identifies potential vulnerabilities, and recommends necessary steps to achieve and maintain PCI DSS compliance.

-• AI and Data Analytics Security Assessment: This assessment identifies potential security risks and privacy concerns associated with AI and data analytics initiatives within the retail industry.
+• AI Assurance Assessment: This assessment identifies potential security risks and privacy concerns associated with AI and data analytics initiatives within the retail industry.
 It analyzes data governance practices, algorithmic bias, and model explainability, ensuring responsible AI development and deployment while safeguarding data privacy.

 By leveraging these assessments, retailers can gain valuable insights into their cybersecurity posture, identify and address vulnerabilities, and build a robust security strategy that protects their data, complies with regulations, and fosters trust with their customers.